-However, as I wrote above, lifestyle factors have a considerable impact on the risk for type 2 diabetes.
+However, as I wrote above, lifestyle factors have a considerable impact on the risk of type 2 diabetes.
 One of those factors is obesity – one of the biggest factors leading to it can be a diet high in calories from any source, including sugar.
-In fact, there is research that sugary drinks can lead to type 2 diabetes (see Note 3) – again, not directly, but through an increase in weight.
-The American Diabetes Association does recommend people should avoid intake of sugar-sweetened beverages to help prevent diabetes, but not because of the sugar itself, but because of the risk of obesity.
+There is research that sugary drinks can lead to type 2 diabetes (see Note 3) – again, not directly, but through an increase in weight.
+The American Diabetes Association does recommend people should avoid intake of sugar-sweetened beverages to help prevent diabetes, not because of the sugar itself, but because of the risk of obesity.

-Furthermore, dietary carbohydrates (a long-chain of sugar molecules) are not linked to developing type 2 diabetes.
-I can’t stress this enough – excess carbohydrates and sugars over time may lead to diabetes, but it’s a part of the “lifestyle” choices that lead to obesity which, in conjunction with genetic predisposition, cause type 2 diabetes.
+Furthermore, dietary carbohydrates (a long chain of sugar molecules) are not linked to developing type 2 diabetes.
+I can’t stress this enough – excess carbohydrates and sugars over time may lead to diabetes, but it’s part of the “lifestyle” choices that lead to obesity which, in conjunction with genetic predisposition, cause type 2 diabetes.

-Actually, there is pretty solid evidence that there are actual benefits of switching from low to high carbohydrate diets for diabetes.
+There is pretty solid evidence that there are actual benefits of switching from low- to high-carbohydrate diets for diabetes.
 Dr. Walter Kempner, in the 1950s, was able to reverse type 2 diabetes and vascular disease with a diet of white rice, fruit juice, fruits, and white sugar with no cholesterol or salt.
-I would not advocate this diet for anyone, but it does show that the “blame” for diabetes is very complex, and it’s not just sugar and carbs.
+I would not advocate this diet for anyone, but it does show that the “blame” for type 2 diabetes is very complex, and it’s not just sugar and carbs.
 And there is still good evidence 50 years later that this strange diet may help reverse type 2 diabetes, and it is still used effectively.

-This is easy – sugar causes diabetes is a myth, except in a most indirect way by contributing to obesity, which is linked to type 2 diabetes.
+This is easy – it is a myth to claim that sugar causes diabetes, except in a most indirect way by contributing to obesity, which is known to be linked to type 2 diabetes.
 It does not directly cause either type 1 or type 2 diabetes.